 The majority of mortgage lenders allow six-month mortgage offers on remortgages.
 We always recommend you start the process up to six months in advance to make sure that we can lock in a new deal for you; however, given how quickly we work, if you are currently on your standard variable rate, then you should get in touch with us as soon as possible so we can start the process of your remortgage.

 The answer is often yes.
 However, it depends on your circumstances.
 For example, if you are on a higher rate and we can reduce the rate you are currently paying, then this will mean that your payments are lower, and therefore you will be saving money.
+However, if rates are rising your payments could increase.

 Yes.
 Most mortgage lenders allow you to raise capital to work for your home, such as a new kitchen and bathroom.
 However, it may be that you'd like to fully renovate your home or build an extension to give you more living space and get your home exactly as you want it.
 We help many homeowners who have wanted to do extensions and refurbish their homes whilst getting a better deal and adding value to their current property.